kaby76/AntlrVSIX/Trash/readme.md

 # Trash

-**Trash** is a tool to support the editing, analyzing, refactoring, and converting from one format to anther, of
+**Trash** is a command-line shell to support the editing, analyzing, refactoring, and converting from one format to anther, of CFG parsing tool grammars.
-CFG grammars.
 Trash is analogous to [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) but for parsing, in the lingua-franca of parsing: parse trees and XPath.
-__Trash currently only runs on Windows due to AGL being dependent on the Windows UI.__
+___Trash currently only runs on Windows due to AGL being dependent on the Windows UI.
+The CLI tool will be replaced in the next release with Bash, which will allow all commands except AGL to run on Linux.___

 The tool uses [Antlr](https://antlr.org), [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks),